tannerdolby/eleventy-plugin-social-img/README.md

 | themeColor | `string` | The background color for theme.
 Any valid CSS `background` values. |
 | fontColor | `string` | The font color for text in themes. |
 | debugOutput | `boolean` | Logs the config object to console. |

+If a `fileName` is not present and `title` is, then the generated image filename will be the value of `title` slugified.
+If the `outputPath` is not present but a `fileName` or `title` is, then the default output directory will be `./social-images/`.
+The `fileName` has higher precendence in the shortcode arguments so if you use both a `fileName` and `title` (which is common) then the `fileName` will be the generated image filename.
+Note: the order of shortcode arguments doesn't matter.

+See [capture-website](https://github.com/sindresorhus/capture-website) for more details on available arguments.
+Many config options exist in `capture-website` and all of them are supported for usage with `socialImg`.

 ## Using Themes